Dave-team/Knowledge-base/Career.md

 - Get a good understanding of the most important metrics used in the business
 - Understand the roadmap
 - Become very familiar with the tools
+- Get to know the wider business
+- The skills and ways of working of previous roles don't always transfer to a new role.
+You need to adept.

 ### Tech to set up
 Email